 Dr Maya Caspari

-I am a Postdoctoral Research Fellow at Leeds Arts and Humanities Research Institute.
+I am a Postdoctoral Research and Engagement Fellow.
 I teach undergraduate modules in the School of English and the School of Languages Cultures and Societies.
 I am Associate Editor at parallax journal.

 My current book project examines the politics of touch in contemporary world literature.
 Exploring how authors from diverse contexts represent histories of modern violence—including the Holocaust, colonialism and transatlantic slavery—I argue that the texts’ diverse engagements with touch open new possibilities for relationality, as well as challenging prevailing critical assessments of world literature's political potential.
 Drawing the authors’ approaches to relationality into its methodology, the book argues that an original methodological approach to world literary reading is required.
 I propose a creative-critical mode of ‘frictional’ reading, which closely attends to the moving, unsettled and potentially uncertain effects of comparing different texts.

-- BA English and Modern Languages (German), University of Oxford, First
+- BA English and Modern Languages (German), University of Oxford